moverwater/CalibratedCPP/README.md

 The implementation has the following structure:
 - `CalibratedBirthDeathModel` extends `CalibratedCoalescentPointProcess` and implements `calculateLogNodeAgeDensity()` and `calculateLogNodeAgeCDF()` with node age density and CDF for the constant rate birth-death process.
 - `CalibratedBirthDeathSkylineModel` extends `CalibratedCoalescentPointProcess` and implements `calculateLogNodeAgeDensity()` and `calculateLogNodeAgeCDF()` with node age density and CDF for the birth-death process with piecewise constant rates.
-- `CalibratedAgeDependentBirthDeathModel` extends `CalibratedCoalescentPointProcess` and implements `calculateLogNodeAgeDensity()` and `calculateLogNodeAgeCDF()` for when individuals have distributed lifetimes and give birth at a constant rate.
+- `CalibratedAgeDependentBirthDeathModel` extends `CalibratedCoalescentPointProcess` and implements `calculateLogNodeAgeDensity()` and `calculateLogNodeAgeCDF()` for the case when individuals have Erlang distributed lifetimes and give birth at a constant rate.
 - `CalibratedCoalescentPointProcess` extends `SpeciesTreeDistribution` and takes a list of `calibrations`, `tree`, and the `origin` age OR `conditionOnRoot` as inputs.

 ### calibratedcpp-lphy